thmsdnnr/thmsdnnr.github.io/about.md

 permalink: /about/
 ---

-### *I help craft software to bring people joy*.
+### *I craft software to bring people joy*.
+I believe that technology fosters connection and opportunity so long as we remain, above all, focused upon the people our work is intended to enrich.

-I learn new concepts quickly and am experienced with conceptualizing problems.
-I have a passion for usability, intuitive design, & thorough testing.
-I enjoy helping to teach others who are learning to code.
+I learn new concepts quickly.
+I have experience learning new languages and frameworks from scratch.
+Initial bewilderment is my jam.
+I am passionate about open source, Internet privacy, and programming education.
+I enjoy learning and helping others learn to code.

 #### Tech I know
-- JavaScript, Ruby (basic familiarity), ExpressJS, Node, React+Redux, D3.js, Chart.js, Mocha+Chai, Nightwatch+Selenium, HTML5, CSS (including SASS & SCSS), Web Audio API, SQL/Oracle, MongoDB

-I am active on [GitHub](https://github.com/thmsdnnr), 99th percentile on [CodeWars](https://www.codewars.com/users/thmsdnnr), and a contributor to open source software: ([pantry-for-good](https://github.com/freeCodeCamp/pantry-for-good/) & [freeCodeCamp](https://github.com/freeCodeCamp/freeCodeCamp)).
-I am Front End, Back End, and Data Visualization Certified on FreeCodeCamp, putting in 500+ hours to complete the curriculum [certifications](https://www.freecodecamp.org/thmsdnnr).

-I am currently available to work on projects.
-[Let's talk](mailto:thmsdnnr@gmail.com)!
+- Use Every Day: JavaScript, HTML & CSS, SQL, Google Cloud Platform (particularly App Engine, BigQuery, Compute, and Cloud functions), custom Stripe & PayPal integrations

+- Use Every Week: NodeJS & Express, Python, Docker, PHP, Bash

+- Side Projects & Learning: React+Redux, MongoDB, React Native, Flutter

+I am active on [GitHub](https://github.com/thmsdnnr) and [StackOverflow](https://stackoverflow.com/users/7316502/thmsdnnr) and a proud graduate of [freeCodeCamp](https://www.freecodecamp.org/).

+I currently hack remotely for [AdBlock](https://getadblock.com/) as a Full-Stack Developer.